akashisjain/Stackoverflow-Tag-Prediction/README.md

 Approach: One vs Rest classifier with Logistic Regression as base model.
 TFIDF was used for Feature Extraction

 Result: F1 Score --> 0.82

+Big Thanks to AppliedAiCourse for teaching machine learning so beautifully